AI

 To begin, I try my best to avoid using AI tools as much as possible, but not completely.
 There are existential concerns regarding a variety of factors, and I have serious concerns about how they're reshaping human communication and creativity.

-As of writing, there are 13+ documented deaths linked to AI chatbots encouraging suicide and murder.
-There are hundreds of people currently experiencing psychotic breaks or hospitalization after extended chatbot use.
+As of writing, there are 14+ documented deaths linked to AI chatbots encouraging suicide and murder, including the first documented murder linked to AI influence.
+Hundreds more people have experienced psychotic breaks or hospitalization after extended chatbot use, with estimates suggesting 560,000 people weekly show signs of AI-related psychosis or mania.

 What I Use AI For